 Vossloh Tie Technologies constitutes Vossloh’s most recent activity (Core Components division).
 The year 2017 began with the acquisition of Rocla Concrete Tie, Inc., Lakewood, Colorado.
 Rocla has been supplying customers within the US focus market with concrete railway ties since 1986.
 Apart from major Class 1 rail operators, the customer base also includes passenger transportation companies within the USA.
 In addition, switch ties, concrete low-vibration track blocks and crossing panels are also developed and manufactured.
 Production itself takes place at six own US-based plants and at a further site in Mexico.

 The current listed company was founded in 1990.
 On June 13, 1990, the shares of Vossloh AG were listed on the Düsseldorf Stock Exchange for the first time.
-Today Mr. Heinz Hermann Thiele is Vossloh AG’s largest shareholder.
-The Vossloh family partnership largely gave up their equity shares in 2013.
+Today, the Thiele family is Vossloh AG’s largest shareholder.